MYancheff/anti-muslim-sentiment/write_up.md

 *Dependent variable: Hate crime incidence*

 State-level data on religiously-motivated anti-Muslim hate crimes is available from the Federal Bureau of Investigation’s Uniform Crime Reporting Program.
 On April 23, 1990, Congress passed the Hate Crime Statistics Act, 28 U.S.C. § 534, which required the Attorney General to collect data “about crimes that manifest evidence of prejudice based on race, religion, sexual orientation, or ethnicity.”
 Utilizing voluntary information from thousands of local and state law enforcement agencies, the UCR Program created a hate crime data collection to comply with the congressional mandate.
 Incident level data on hate crimes is available from the National Incident Based Reporting System (NIBRS).
 The official reports filed with the FBI are regarded as the “best source of national hate crime data,” and they are used commonly by researchers analyzing hate crimes (Levy 2016).
 Hate crimes include murder, non-negligent manslaughter, rape, aggravated assault, simple assault, intimidation, robbery, burglary, larceny-theft, motor vehicle theft, arson, destruction, damage, vandalism, and crimes against society (Federal Bureau of Investigation 2012).

+The data we received here was in a .txt format, and accompanied by a codebook explaining what each variable meant and where each one was.Each line in the .txt was either a reporting agency, or a hate crime incident; each character in that line was a different variable.
+Our job was to manage to transform it into a tidy .csv that could be one of the deliverables for our project.
+We decided it was best to split the .txt into two .csv's, one for reporting agencies and the other for hate crime incidents, connected via the reporting agency ID Code.
+The resulting code is posted on our GitHub repo, and is openly available.

 *Independent variable: Rate of anti-Muslim rhetoric in mainstream media*